-BENCH TEST PRECAUTIONS FOR EVALUATION OF ELECTRICAL CHARACTERISTICS restart mode, there is only a 12.5% chance that the CONTROL pin oscillation will be in the correct state (drain active state) so that the continuous drain voltage waveform may be observed.
-It is recommended that the V_C power supply be turned on first and the DRAIN pin power supply second if continuous drain voltage waveforms are to be observed.
+BENCH TEST PRECAUTIONS FOR EVALUATION OF ELECTRICAL CHARACTERISTICS while in this auto-restart mode, there is only a 12.5% chance that the CONTROL pin oscillation will be in the correct state (drain active state) so that the continuous drain voltage waveform may be observed.
+It is recommended that the $\rm V{\rm C}$ power supply be turned on first and the DRAIN pin power supply second if continuous drain voltage waveforms are to be observed.
 The 12.5% chance of being in the correct state is due to the divide-by-8 counter.
 Temporarily shorting the CONTROL pin to the SOURCE pin will reset TOPSwitch-FX, which then will come up in the correct state.